Help Arctic One make Para Tri-athlete dreams a reality

 and attracting generous sponsors, fundraisers and volunteers.
 To date they have supported 110 athletes with funding to help assist with

 their involvement in sport such as competition fees, training and

 equipment.
 They have helped athletes acquire complete prosthetics costing

 between £5000 and £12000 and have used their Forward Motion grants to help

-Due to the amazingly professional way in which they have run these events, Arctic One were asked to include the ITU Paratriathlon World Cup during the Annual Arctic One Tri & Para Tri Festival at Dorney on 28 May and also asked to organise an additional event to include the British Paratriathlon Championships as part of a Summer Tri & Para-tri Festival on Saturday 28th July, also at Dorney.
+Due to the amazingly professional way in which they have run these events, Arctic One were asked to include the ITU Paratriathlon World Cup during the Annual Arctic One Tri & Para Tri Festival at Dorney this year and also asked to organise an additional event to include the British Paratriathlon Championships as part of a Summer Tri & Para-tri Festival, also at Dorney.

 Discover more about the work of Arctic One Foundation and how

 volunteering for them can help make Para Tri-athlete dreams a reality on